tymyrddin/purple/source/docs/thirteen/foresight.md

 ## Composing pre-mortem and revision

-The pre-mortem surfaces the failure modes.
-The indicators of revision are the practical output: the conditions under which the judgement changes, named while there is still time to name them without pressure.
+A pre-mortem surfaces the failure modes.
+Indicators of revision are the practical output: conditions under which the judgement changes, named while there is still time to name them without pressure.

 A brief that has been through a pre-mortem and carries named indicators of revision is not a more